Department of Music Menu

 This is a survey of Chinese ensemble music and Chinese-style orchestral music, ranging from arranged traditional pieces to newly composed works of our time.
 It focuses on instrumental techniques, stylistic characteristics, and performance practice.

 The purpose of an internship is to let students apply what they have learned in school and gain valuable work experience in a professional environment.
 An internship usually lasts for five weeks with 20 to 40 hours of work per week.
 Review of applications begins in early April.
-(This course may be repeated once for extra credits.)
+This course may be repeated once for additional credit.

-This course offers a senior student the opportunity to write a research paper (at least 25 double-spaced, typed written pages) on a music-related topic of his or her choice.
+This course offers seniors the opportunity to write a research paper (at least 25 double-spaced, typewritten pages) on a music-related topic of their own choice with the guidance of an instructor.

 This course is open to senior students wishing to play a leadership role in the Shen Yun orchestras during its tour.
 Enrollment is audition-based and is contingent upon the number of relevant openings in the Shen Yun orchestras.
-Prerequisite: 4 credits from MUS155–355.
-(Course offered in the winter term only.)
+(Course offered in the Spring semester only.)

-The Major Lesson I and II is a two-year (four-semester) sequence that every MMus student is required to take.
-Each course is supposed to be repeated once, so in the first year of the program, the student should register for Major Lesson I twice.
-These courses aim to perfect all aspects of a student’s mastery of an instrument (be it Western, Chinese, or the voice) while developing the student’s command of the standard repertoire of his/her instrument.
-Every MMus graduate student enrolled in these courses is entitled to a free one-hour private weekly instrumental (or voice) lesson with an instructor.
+Every MMus student is required to take and repeat Major Lesson I for a total of 8 credits.
+The course aims to perfect all aspects of a student’s mastery of an instrument (be it Western, Chinese, or the voice) while developing the student’s command of the standard repertoire of his/her instrument.
+Every MMus student enrolled in these courses is entitled to a free one-hour private weekly instrumental (or voice) lesson with an instructor.
 At the beginning of each semester (no later than the first week of each semester), the student should work out a list of repertoire for that semester in consultation with the instructor.
 In doing so, he/she should communicate to the instructor his/her special interest or preference in choosing the music.
-All MMus students must perform in front of a jury at the end of both the first and second semesters of the program (i.e., the two semesters of the first year of the program).

 All MMus students, apart from voice students, are required to play in the orchestra every semester throughout the program of study.
 Therefore, MMus students must register for the course at least four times (4 semesters) for one (1) credit per semester.
 Playing in the orchestra includes 1) learning all the music ahead of time; 2) attending all rehearsals (and dress rehearsals) on time; 3) attending all public performances as required; and 4) fulfilling other duties as assigned.

-The MMus program offers both Topics in Western Music History I and Topics in Western Music History II.
-The topics covered in these two courses vary from year to year, depending on the instructors.
+The topics covered may vary from year to year, depend- ing on the instructor.
 At present, there are eight proposed topics, each with a full syllabus.
 One topic deemed relevant to all MMus students is “Issues in Historical Performance Practice,” which explores the multiple factors shaping the transmission and interpretation of music.
 Through examining issues arising from the inquiries regarding historically informed performances, students will develop critical thinking about how to interpret and perform music in convincing and historically informed ways.
 There will be guest speakers to introduce some of the period instruments.

 This course is designed to familiarize students with the orchestral styles spanning the period from the late eighteenth century to the late nineteenth century.
 The focus is on the change of orchestration over time, alongside the changes in harmonic language and scientific innovations in expanding the instruments’ capacities.
 Besides lectures, there will be opportunities for students to play the orchestral excerpts in front of the class.
 The purpose is twofold.
 Students will: 1) better know the music and musical style of the orchestral excerpts related to their own instrument, and 2) learn an orchestral work from the vantage point of different instruments.
 Students will be informed two weeks in advance about the orchestral excerpt(s) they will be playing in class.
 Although this is not a course on instrumental pedagogy, it will deal with pedagogical issues in the discussions following the class performances and demonstrations.